-Students can participate actively in the community through a variety of community-engaged courses offered by CCL and UCLA departments.
-These course numbers have an XP suffix.
+Students can participate actively in the community through a variety of community-engaged courses offered through the center and UCLA departments.
+These course numbers use an XP suffix.
 Some courses include direct service (e.g., tutoring and mentoring), while others emphasize research as service (e.g., community-based research on the environment or public health).
+Students work about 20 hours off campus per term.
 Courses are credit bearing and often apply toward a student’s major or minor, including Community Engagement and Social Change.
 Courses may also fulfill other academic requirements.

 Internship courses help students apply academic knowledge and critical thinking skills to situations and challenges in the work environment.
 They encourage professional development and supply valuable insight for future career choices.
-Center-managed internship courses have a 195CE course number, and are open to students with junior and senior standing.
-Students spend about 80 hours on internship activity during the academic term.
-See the center Internship Courses web page for application, intake, enrollment, requirements, and academic credit details.
+Center-managed internship courses are numbered 195CE, and are open to students with junior and senior standing.
+Students work about 80-100 hours on internship activity per term.
+See center internship courses for application, requirements, and other details.

-In collaboration with academic departments, the Center for Community Engagement offers courses that promote citizenship, leadership, and social justice through community teaching and learning experiences.
-The center administers the Community Engagement and Social Change minor, 195CE internship courses, Astin Scholars research program, and Changemakers Scholars youth empowerment program.
+In collaboration with academic departments, the Center for Community Engagement (CCE) offers courses that promote citizenship, leadership, and social justice through community teaching and learning experiences.
+CCE administers the Community Engagement and Social Change minor, 195CE internship courses, Astin Scholars research program, and Changemakers Scholars youth empowerment program.
 It also oversees participation in AmeriCorps Jumpstart (early childhood literacy) and JusticeCorps (legal aid) programs.